fram446742/valkyrie-interpreter/README.md

 - [CodeScope](https://gitlab.com/codescope-reference/cii) for the original language design.
 - The Rust community for their support and contributions.

-For more information, please refer to the [documentation](https://gitlab.com/codescope-reference/cii).
+For more information, please refer to the original [code](https://gitlab.com/codescope-reference/cii).